Why Your Email Address Could Be Costing You Everything (And How to Fix It)

 When we set up Microsoft 365 for our clients, we’re not just giving them a fancy email address.
 We’re building a fortress around their communications.

-Data Loss Prevention makes sure your sensitive information doesn’t accidentally walk out the door in an email.
-It’s especially important if you handle client data or financial information.
+Makes sure your sensitive information doesn’t accidentally walk out the door in an email.

 The best part?
 All of this comes included when it’s set up properly.
 Most small businesses have access to these features but don’t know they exist.